Impeachment effort quashed by House Republicans and Democrats

 "I am absolutely convinced that this is a road worth traveling," Green said in his floor speech on Wednesday.

-Green also has cited Trump lashing out at NFL players who kneeled during the National Anthem to protest police brutality and his Muslim travel ban.
-He also cited Trump describing white supremacists who violently marched in Charlottesville as "very fine people."
+Green had also cited Trump for lashing out at NFL players who kneel during the National Anthem to protest police brutality and his Muslim travel ban, and for describing white supremacists who violently marched in Charlottesville, Virginia, in August as "very fine people."